pylenin/purple-blue/content/posts/lists/python-lists.md

 If there are __**n**__ elements in a list, the 1st element will have index of **0** and the last element will have index **n-1**.

-Let’s look at the image below for better understanding.
+Let's look at the image below for better understanding.

 ![Positive Indexing of Lists in Python](/img/python-lists/positive-indexing-list.png)